Documentation

 Instances For

-Read the certified-dispatch reducedness tally accumulated since the last resetCheckerTally.
+Read the certified-selection reducedness tally accumulated since the last resetCheckerTally.
 The counts expose whether calls were accepted by the interval checker, sent directly to the exact checker, or needed an exact fallback after interval indecision.

 Equations